Go to the Door to Hell

 Go to (the Door to) Hell.
 Think about it.
 How many times has someone been upset with you and practically suggested this as a travel destination or even as a relocation spot?
 Now you will learn all you need to know to make it possible.

-The so-called Door to Hell referred to by some as “the Crater of Fire”, “the Gate to Hell” or “Darvaza Crater”, is in Derweze, Turkmenistan.
+The so-called Door to Hell referred to by some as “Darvaza Crater”, “the Crater of Fire”, or “the Gate to Hell”, is in Derweze, Turkmenistan.
 Turkmenistan, for those readers who never majored in Asian Geography, is a lesser-known country in Central Asia that is bordered by the Caspian Sea.
-The Door to Hell, located near the Derweze village, is a natural gas field that actually collapsed into an underground cavern (identified by Soviet engineers back in 1971) thus turning into a natural gas crater.
-The gas crater is specifically located in the middle of the Karakum Desert.
+The Door to Hell, located near the Derweze village, is a natural gas-field that has ultimately collapsed into an underground cave (identified by Soviet engineers back in 1971) thus turning into a crater of natural gas.
+That said, the gas crater is specifically located in the middle of the Karakum Desert.
 It is approximately 160 miles north of, the capital of Turkmenistan--Ashgabat.
 This is actually one of the world’s largest gas reserves.

-It was given the moniker "Door to Hell" by the natives inspired by the boiling mud and orange fiery flames.
-It reportedly has a diameter of 230 feet.
+It was given the moniker "Door to Hell" by the natives inspired by the orange fiery flames and boiling mud all around the crater.
+According to reports, the crater is 230 feet long in diameter.
 The actual hot spots spot an area 200 feet wide and 98 feet deep.
 The Soviets discovered it accidentally after constructing an oil drilling rig in an attempt to determine how much oil was available there.
 Instead of oil, of course, they discovered gas.
 The earth directly under the Soviet drilling rig and even their camp actually collapsed into the wide crater there today never to be seen again.
 Before returning home, however, the team of engineers made a decision.
 Fearing that methane gas from the newly-formed crater could travel into the nearby village and perhaps even beyond, they decided to burn off the gas.
 They calculated the gases would burn for perhaps a month.
 As this piece goes to press the gas has burned non-stop for over four decades.
 In 2010, Gurbanguly Berdimuhamedow, the president of Turkmenistan, decided that they should either close the hole or make certain that the tourist site does not in anyway have a negative impact on the future development of any other gas fields in the vicinity.
 The country has plans to increase the quantity of natural gas it produces by the year 2030.
 Their target market is the countries of China, India, Iran, Russia and of course Western Europe.

 In Popular Media